onlyTr3v0r/python-course/lessons/1/one.md

 Inside the loop, we define a `for` loop.
 This exposes a fundamental concept of pygame - the event loop.
 Every time an *event* is registered by pygame, it is added to a list of all other events that have occurred since the last frame.
 An event is any action that has occurred since the last frame - for example, a key being pressed or the window being closed.
 We can access this list of events by calling `pygame.event.get()`, and loop over it with the `for event in pygame.event.get():` line shown above.

 Next, we use an `if` check to check if the *type* of event is `pygame.QUIT`.
 You can use the `.` notation to access a *property* of a variable - which is basically a variable contained by another variable.
 We will discuss the in more depth later in the course.
 Also note that the `type` *attribute* (property) of an `Event` *doesn't* represent the type of the variable, in terms of what kind of data it holds.
 It simply tells us that the event is a message to say "The user has closed the window" (usually by clicking the `X` on the title bar).
 When we get this 'message', we set the `running` variable to `False` - as discussed above this stops the `while` loop from executed the loop's body, and thus will stop the program's execution.
 When the loop is broken out of, the `pygame.quit()` function will be called.
 Just as we initialised the pygame module, we must also quit it once we have stopped our game.

+In short, we check if any new events have been emitted by pygame with a `while`.
+We check if one of these events is an event of type `pygame.QUIT`, which is emitted when we attempt to close the game window.
+If it is, we exit the loop, and thus stop the game.

 The final step to get our basic window up & running is to call add a few more function calls.